 Since 1973, there have only been nine calendar years marked by negative performance, and these drawdowns have generally been brief, most lasting fewer than nine months.
-Outside of the global financial crisis, only the 2001 drawdown lasted longer.
-Today an inflection point may already be underway; although past performance is not a guarantee of future results, 2016 year-to-date performance for enduring assets seems to be following historical patterns by starting off strong, particularly relative to broader equities.
+Outside of the 2008 global financial crisis, only the 2001 drawdown lasted longer.
+Today, an inflection point may already be under way; although past performance does not guarantee future results, 2016 year-to-date performance for enduring assets seems to be following historical patterns by starting off strong, particularly relative to broader equities.

 Following these short, relatively infrequent drawdowns, rebounds following enduring asset corrections have often been strong.
 Not counting 2015's drawdown, since 1973, the average one-year return following a negative year has been 19.1% for the enduring assets universe, and the average annualized five-year return following a negative year has been 15.8%.2

 For all of these reasons, we believe that a weak 2015 has presented investors with a clear buying opportunity in 2016.
-We are not advocating attempts to tactically time entry or exit points; however, given the pattern of strong rebounds following corrections and sustained long-term performance for enduring assets, we believe now may be a sensible time to consider initiating or increasing an allocation.
+We're not advocating attempts to tactically time entry or exit points, but given the pattern of strong rebounds following corrections and sustained long-term performance for enduring assets, we believe now may be a sensible time to consider initiating or increasing an allocation.

 Getting ahead of inflation before it's too late

 While current consensus expectations imply a muted outlook for inflation in the near term, recent experience has almost always biased forecasters' inflation expectations.
-As a result, inflation often occurs when it is least expected, causing it to be particularly damaging for unprepared portfolios.
+As a result, inflation often occurs when it's least expected, causing it to be particularly damaging for unprepared portfolios.